supersolid/com.supersolid.share/.github/README.md

 # Unity Native Share Plugin

 > [!IMPORTANT]
 > This repository is a fork from an asset no longer maintained!
 While using this package, expect issues when sharing a file/image/video with a text (see FAQ).
+Find the base repository in: https://github.com/yasirkula/UnityNativeShare

 ## INSTALLATION